+'''

+\begin{array}{rcl} \text{ToDo} & \rightarrow & \text{NewUser} \\ \text{txtNick} & \rightarrow & \text{foo' or } 1\text{=}1 & \text{--} \end{array}

+'''

-$\begin{array}{rcl} \text{ToDo} & \rightarrow & \text{NewUser} \\ \text{txtNick} & \rightarrow & \text{foo' or } 1\text{=}1 & \text{--} \end{array}$ which causes execution to construct the following malicious SQL statement which bypasses authentication (-- starts an SQL comment):
+which causes execution to construct the following malicious SQL statement which bypasses authentication (-- starts an SQL comment):

+'''

-SELECT FROM players WHERE nick = 'foo' or 1=1 -' AND password = ''
+SELECT FROM players WHERE nick = 'foo' or 1=1

+-- ' AND password = ''

+'''

 Comparison to previous studies.
 Two of our subject programs were previously analyzed for vulnerabilities.
 In geccbblite, a previous study [29] found 1 first-order XSS vulnerabilities, and 7 second-order XSS vulnerabilities (possibly including false positives).
-However, ARDILLA and our manual examination of geccbblite found no first-order XSS vulnerabilities.
+However, our manual examination of geccbblite found no first-order XSS vulnerabilities.
 In EVE, another study [28] found 4 SQLI vulnerabilities.
 The result data from neither study are available so we cannot directly compare the findings.

 Comparison to black-box fuzzing.
 We compared ARDILLA's ability to find first-order XSS attacks to that of a black-box fuzzer for finding XSS attacks: Burp Intruder5 (listed in the 10 most popular Web-vulnerability scanners6).
 We configured the fuzzer according to its documentation.
 The fuzzer requires manual setting up of HTTP request patterns to send to the Web application (and requires manual indication of variables to mutate).
 We ran the fuzzer using the same attack pattern library that ARDILLA uses, and on the same subject programs.
 (We have not been able to successfully configure webchess to run with the fuzzer.)
 We ran the fuzzer until completion (up to 8 hours).
-The fuzzer found 1 first-order XSS vulnerability in schoolmate, 3 in faqforge, 0 in EVE, and 0 in geccbblite.
-All 4 vulnerabilities reported by the fuzzer were also discovered by ArdILLA.
+The fuzzer found 1 first-order XSS vulnerability in schoolmate, 3 first-order in faqforge, 0 in EVE, and 0 in geccbblite.
+We examined all vulnerabilities reported by the fuzzer and determined that they were a subset of those discovered by ARDILLA.